 COVID-19 news and numbers by state

-Though the COVID-19 vaccine is slowly rolling out, outbreaks continue across the country.
+Though the COVID-19 vaccine has been rolling out, outbreaks continue across the country.
 The Center for Disease Control keeps a daily update of reported cases across the United States, which can further be broken down by state and county.
+Per CDC guidelines, fully-vaccinated individuals can start resuming pre-pandemic group activities without masking or social distancing, but must also adhere to state and regional guidelines.

 Movie theater safety guidelines